R360

-The R360 is a motion simulator arcade cabinet produced by Sega.
+The R360 is a motion-based arcade cabinet produced by Sega.
 It was first released in Japan in 1990, and internationally a year later.
-Being short for "Rotate 360", the R360 is noteworthy for its ability to spin 360 degrees in any direction on two metal axis, allowing the player to freely move as the cabinet mimics the in-game action, including the ability to turn completely upside down.
+Being short for "Rotate 360", the R360 is noteworthy for its ability to spin 360 degrees in any direction on two metal axes, allowing the player to freely move as the cabinet mimics the in-game action, including the ability to turn completely upside down.
 A safety bar and four-point safety harness are utilized to keep players in the seat as the machine moves.
 An emergency stop button is also present both inside the machine and on the attendant tower.
-Gyroscope technology is used for the motion.

-Designed by an early incarnation of what would later become Sega AM4/Mechatronics, the R360 was one of the first parts of the company's movement in creating attraction-like games for Japanese amusement centers.
-Only three compatible arcade video games were produced, G-LOC: Air Battle in 1990, Rad Mobile in 1991, and Wing War in 1994; most cabinets played G-LOC, with Wing War and particularly Rad Mobile versions exceedingly rare.
+Designed by Sega AM2, the R360 was part of the company's movement to create attraction-like games for Japanese amusement centers.
+Only two compatible games were produced: G-LOC: Air Battle in 1990, and Wing War in 1994.
+An R360 unit demonstrating Rad Mobile was demonstrated in Japan, but was never publicly released.
 The cabinet was commercially unsuccessful, with only an estimated 100 units being produced and fewer being sold.
-Critics commended the R360 for its unique and technologically-advanced concept, with one critic saying it helped represent Sega's massive presence in the arcade game industry.
+Critics commended the R360 for its unique and technologically advanced concept, with one critic saying it helped represent Sega's massive presence in the arcade industry.
 A successor, the R360Z, was released in 2015 for Transformers: Human Alliance, which can seat two players.